-The College of Dentistry Faculty Practice shall establish and maintain a Professional Practice Plan to govern the distribution of clinical revenues to Participants.
-This Plan will be reviewed by the Advisory Council and approved by the Dean.
+OU Dentistry shall establish a Compensation Plan to govern the distribution of clinical revenues to Participants.
+This Plan will be established, approved, and reviewed annually by the Advisory Council and the Dean.
 This Plan must adhere to the following principles:

-- 1) The Group must be financially self-sustaining. - 2) The Group must have a model for continued financial growth. - 3) All revenues generated by Participants, including, but not limited to, revenue generated by patient care services, patient consultations, and supervision of professional services, will be deposited into Group accounts and be governed by the Professional Practice Plan. - 4) All Group expenses and overhead will be paid prior to revenue distribution. - 5) Each Participant must cover his/her respective practice overhead as governed under the terms of the Professional Practice Plan.
-Examples may include but are not limited to: - Billing expenses - Staff salaries, wages and benefits - Fabrication of dental appliances in a professional laboratory - Materials and supplies - 6) Funds shall be distributed in a fiscally responsible manner. - 7) All sources of collected revenue generated by faculty, including but not limited to the following, are included within the scope of the professional practice plan.
-Note that services provided to OUH by dually employed individuals are not considered professional practice plan sources and are thus excluded from this Policy.
-Examples of PPP sources include: - a.
-Patient care services and consultations - b.
-Professional consultation and/or supervision including scientific consultation - c.
-Honoraria - d.
-Continuing education - e.
-Expert legal testimony and medical legal consultations - f.
-Professional services agreements - g.
-All other professional activities not specified as excluded (below) - 8) Income Exclusions.
-The following sources of revenue are not included within the scope of the professional practice plan: - a.
-Prizes and awards - b.
-Compensation received as a result of military leave or jury duty
+- 1) The Group must be financially self-sustaining. - 2) The Group must have a model for continued financial growth. - 3) All revenues generated by Participants, including, but not limited to, revenue generated by patient care services, patient consultations, and supervision of professional services, will be deposited into Group accounts and be governed by the Compensation Plan. - 4) All Group expenses and overhead will be paid prior to revenue distribution. - 5) Each Participant must cover his/her respective practice overhead as governed under the terms of the Compensation Plan. - 6) Funds shall be distributed in a fiscally responsible manner.